salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Estimacion.md

 ### Estimación vs Planing
 Estimation should be treated as an unbiased, analytical pro cess; planning should be treated as a biased, goal-seeking process.
 Estimates form the foundation for the plans, but the plans don’t have to be the same as the estimates.
+If the estimates are dramatically different from the targets, the project plans will need to recognize that gap and account for a high level of risk.
+If the estimates are close to the targets, then the plans can assume less risk.
 ### Algunas buenas prácticas:
 - No comprometerse con estimaciones tempranas.
 - Evitar dar estimaciones cuando el alcance no está claro.
 - Ser explícito con los supuestos que se están haciendo.
+- Creating a detailed schedule
+- Identifying a project’s critical path
+- Creating a complete work breakdown structure
+- Prioritizing functionality for delivery
+- Breaking a project into iterations

 > [!info] Una estimación es útil solo si es revisada y ajustada con el tiempo.
 Estimar una vez y no tocar más ese número es una receta para el desastre.